cheesesharplang/cheesesharp/README.md

-# cheesesharp
+# Cheese#
-43rd repo; cheese# for shits and giggles
+Designed for shits and giggles.
+This implementation type and the language syntax are to be decided.